kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

-# Bare Metal CoreOS with Kubernetes (OFFLINE)
+# Bare Metal CoreOS with LMKTFY (OFFLINE)
-Deploy a CoreOS running Kubernetes environment.
+Deploy a CoreOS running LMKTFY environment.
 This particular guild is made to help those in an OFFLINE system, wither for testing a POC before the real deal, or you are restricted to be totally offline for your applications.

 ## High Level Design